Homily (Reflection) for Saturday of the Twenty-Seventh Week in Ordinary Time (II) (13th October, 2018) on the Gospel

-This woman thought in the line of biological affinity.
-And like her, many hang on false hope of making heaven.
+The woman thought in the line of biological affinity.
+And like the woman, many hang on false hope of making heaven.

 What counts as we read in the gospel is hearing and obeying the word of God.
-Obeying God’s word in question here is not selective obedience.
-Hence, Saint James warns, “...whoever keeps the whole law but fails in one point has become guilty of all of it” (Jas 2:10).
+Obeying God’s word in question here is not a selective obedience.
+Hence, Saint James wrote, “...whoever keeps the whole law but fails in one point has become guilty of all of it” (Jas 2:10).

 Dear friends in Christ, let us come back to all that God wants of us.
 Not to just hearing the word but also putting them into practice because “...the word of God is living and active” (Heb 4:12).
 It can neither be dead nor inactive in any person.
-Saint James warns, “...be doers of the word, and not hearers only, deceiving yourselves” (Jas 1:22).
-And that is the only way to eternal life.
+Those who are hearers and not doers of the word of God deceive themselves, cf. Jas 1:22.

 Let us pray: Lord, give us the strength to put every word of yours into practice – Amen.